Ahmed-Antule/Configure-Azure-Vnet-peering/README.md

 Full Mesh Connectivity – Multiple VNets can be interconnected using hub-and-spoke or full mesh topologies.

 ## Summary
+Azure Virtual Network (VNet) Peering is a service that allows seamless connectivity between two Azure Virtual Networks (VNets) through Microsoft's backbone network.
+This enables resources in different VNets to communicate as if they were within the same network, without the need for additional infrastructure like VPNs or gateways.

 ### Step-1
 #### Creating Virtual Networks (VNet)